Merihun/DevOps-Azure-Project-1/README.md

 ./Policy/tagging-policy-create.sh
 ```

-Or use the below steps as alternetive to script.
+Or use the below steps as alternetive to using bash script.

 a.
 Create the Policy Definition